-Showing 1 - 10 of 12 results for the Type - Curriculum Module
+Showing 1 - 10 of 29 results for Type - Curriculum Module

 This 1993 module introduces formal specification of concurrent software and verification of the consistency between concurrent programs and their specifications.

 This 1990 module examines configuration management, including configuration item identification, change reporting and evaluation, change execution, tool evaluation and use, version control, and management principles related to configuration control.

 This module discusses the different methods and tools that aid a programmer in answering the questions How does this system fit together? and If I change this component, what other components might be affected?

 This module, which is directed specifically to software engineers, discusses the writing process in the context of software engineering.